Responsibility to and Actions Concerning Employees

 (2) Stabilization of the mental and physical states of our employees

-- “Enhancement of stress management” is one of our health management plans.
-We are engaging this plan by setting our sights on correspondence to the effects of COVID-19.
-After discovering which levels are affected most and require support, we have introduced an online self-care training program for new recruits at our worksites with a high ratio of remote workers.
-We feared we wouldn’t be able to realize the problems these new recruits may have since they had been assigned to work remotely without having had the chance to build relationships with their colleagues.
-This training program aims to have our employees understand the importance of stress coping methods and consulting with others when feeling anxious.
-It offered educational opportunities on methods such as self-care through group work.
-Since we were able to confirm the effects through questionnaires concerning the training program and follow-up interviews, we are planning to implement self-care training programs for mid-career employees who are in similar enviroments.
+- “Better stress management” is one aspect of our health management plans.
+After identifying which levels of our organization are affected most by COVID-19 and in need of support, we introduced an online self-care training program for new recruits working remotely.
+We were initially concerned that we would not be able to notice the challenges that the new recruits may have, as working remotely limited their opportunity to build relationships with colleagues.
+The purpose of the training program was to have employees understand the importance of stress-coping methods and reaching out to others, rather than feeling anxious alone.
+The training delivered coping methods such as self-care through group work.
+Since we were able to confirm the positive impact through a questionnaire, we are planning to implement a self-care training program in fiscal 2021 for mid-career employees who are in similar situations.

 - We have been promoting anti-smoking measures as one of our health management initiatives since 2018.
-In collaboration with the Health Insurance Society, we are expanding the smoking cessation program and are creating an environment to prevent passive smoking.
-In the last few years, we have stopped selling cigarettes in our concession stands and vending machines, hosted health events, implemented counseling for all smokers, posted no smoking posters, and closed our indoor smoking areas.
+In collaboration with the Health Insurance Societies, we are expanding our smoking cessation program while also creating an environment to prevent passive smoking.
+Over the past few years, we have stopped the sale of cigarettes in our in-house shops and vending machines, held health events, implemented counseling for all smokers, put up no-smoking posters, and closed our indoor smoking areas.
 In cooperation with the Health Insurance Societies, we also introduced a smoking cessation program using ICT.

-Fukui Murata Manufacturing puts effort into smoking measures and has implemented awareness surveys related to smoking for all its employees following its approval of the “Echizen City Declaration of Measures Against Cigarettes.”
-In addition, it established a committee for passive smoking countermeasures that includes both smokers and non-smokers of labor and management, and set a goal based on the results of the awareness surveys.
-Aiming to achieve its goal for a “fully smoke-free business site after April 2024,” Fukui Murata Manufacturing has held promotional activities that provide knowledge on smoking cessation and passive smoking by hosting events for employees and their families as well as inviting Rakugoka (comic storytellers) to give health lectures, closed its in-door smoking areas, and held no in-door smoking days (once a month).
-As a countermeasure for COVID-19, all in-door smoking areas were closed in April 2020, but Fukui Murata Manufacturing is continuing its promotional activities that provide knowledge on passive smoking as well as smoking cessation support.
+Fukui Murata Manufacturing conducted an awareness survey related to smoking for all its employees following its approval of the “Echizen City Declaration of Measures Against Cigarettes.”
+In addition, it established a committee for passive smoking countermeasures that includes both smokers and non-smokers from labor and management, and set a goal based on the results of the awareness survey.
+Aiming to achieve its goal of a “fully smoke-free business site after April 2024,” Fukui Murata Manufacturing has been holding promotional activities that provide smoking cessation and passive smoking, such as events for employees and their families as well as health lectures given by rakugoka (comic storytellers), closing its indoor smoking areas, and holding monthly No Indoor Smoking Days.
+As a countermeasure for COVID-19, all indoor smoking areas have been closed as of April 2020, but Fukui Murata Manufacturing is continuing its educational activities as well as smoking cessation support.

-- ■Balanced support system for both cancer treatment and work
+- Support system for balancing cancer treatment and work

 Health management in numbers

-■Rate of employees receiving stress checks: Over 98% of our employees have received stress checks in 2019.
+- Rate of employees receiving stress checks (Murata Manufacturing Co., Ltd.): Over 98% of employees received stress checks in fiscal 2019 and fiscal 2020.

-■Participants of the self-care training for new recruits at worksites with a high rate of people working from home (Murata Manufacturing Co., Ltd.): 187 participants in fiscal 2020 and 143 in fiscal 2021.
+- Number of participants in the self-care training for new recruits at worksites with a high rate of people working from home (Murata Manufacturing Co., Ltd.): 187 participants in fiscal 2020 and 143 in fiscal 2021.

-■Certified as a Health and Productivity Management Organization, White 500
+- Certification as a Health and Productivity Management Organization, White 500:

 Consecutively acquired the certification from 2017 to 2021.